Skip to main content

 • Client denylists or competitive domains for advertisers or formats that publishers don't want appearing on their site

-You can find a more complete list of ADL's Blocking Taxonomy here.
+You can find a more complete list of Ad Lightning's Blocking Taxonomy here.

 Dynamic Analysis and Proactive Blocking:

-Some solutions block malicious code, does ADL do that?
+Some solutions block malicious code in ads on the page -- does Ad Lightning do that?

-In some cases, yes, but typically our philosophy is that bad ads should never make it to the page.
-Just because one script has been removed, other parts of the creative (like the click-through url) can still be problematic which is why we prevent the entire ad and get a new one.
-Refreshing the DFP/GAM call allows the slot to be monetized.
+Yes, we will block malicious code in an ad that has rendered on the page, but our philosophy is that bad ads should never make it to the page in the first place.
+Just because one script has been removed, other parts of the creative (like the click-through url) can still be problematic, which is why in most cases we prevent the entire ad from rendering, and, to help you remonetize the ad slot, we will get you a new one using your Google Ad Manager's refresh mechanism.

 Implementation

-There are two ways to implement our wrapper - using our on page script (OP) or our creative wrapper.
-OP (preferred) is the best option if you:
+There are two ways to implement our wrapper - using our on page script (OP) or a Google Ad Manager (GAM) creative wrapper (CW).
+OP is the best option if you:

-• Use GAM, APN, Smart Ad Server or Yahoo (shortly) to manage inventory
+• Use GAM, APN, Smart Ad Server or Yahoo to manage inventory;

-For clients that choose the on-page integration (which is our preferred solution), the recommended implementation is to place our script in the <head> element.
+For clients that choose the on-page integration (which is our preferred solution), the recommended implementation is to place our script in the <head> element, directly after any Consent Management Platform provder script and before any ad tech scripts.
 If that is not possible, then our script simply needs to be added after the googletag object is defined, but before any of the ad units get defined/placed onto the googletag command queue.

 Here is a sample script: